tel/scala-maia/README.md

 the maintainers as to whether a patch is moving in a valuable direction at this time.

+Current direction on work is organized via [a Github project](../../projects/1).

 ### Patch guidelines

 - Patches must pass continuous integration on the Travis CI instance associated